aryamanp13/Decision-making-statment/README.md

 To study and implement C++ decision making statements

 ## Theory:
+If-else:An if-else statement is a fundamental control flow structure in programming that allows you to execute different code blocks based on whether a specified condition is true or false.

-A switch case statement is a control flow structure that allows you to execute different code blocks based on the value of an expression.
+Switch-case:A switch case statement is a control flow structure that allows you to execute different code blocks based on the value of an expression.
 It's often used as an alternative to multiple if-else statements when you have several possible values for an expression and you want to perform different actions for each value.

-## Algorithm:
+## Algorithm(for 5d):

 1.Start